See Hong Kong for Thirty Cents – The Amazing Hong Kong Tram System

-From glitz and designer labels, through to the grit and authenticity of local neighborhoods, typical Hong Kong daily life is viewed from a unique perspective, perched above the crowds.
+From glitz and designer labels, through to the grit and authenticity of local neighbourhoods, typical Hong Kong daily life is viewed from a unique perspective, perched above the crowds.
 If you’re getting a bit hot, the sliding windows of the tram can be pushed open.
 Handy for great for photos as well.

 The Hong Kong tram ride costs $2.30HK.
 That’s around 30 US cents.
-For as long as you want to stay onboard.
+For as long as you want to stay on.
 Enter at the back, exit at the front.
 Simple.
 Pay as you jump off.
 An Octopus Card (which you can also use on the subway system, the ferry system, and to buy a drink at 7-11) is the easiest method of payment.
 You can also pay your tram fare with coins (no change).

 There really aren’t a lot of tourists on the tram- hardly any in fact.
 This is one relatively undiscovered Hong Kong tourist attraction.
-Astoundingly, most tourists to Hong Kong have seen these trams, but haven’t jumped onboard.
+Astoundingly, most tourists to Hong Kong have seen these trams, but haven’t jumped on.
 The subway is faster, and more familiar to most visitors to Hong Kong, but you will see a lot more from the tram.